-When adding new shapes or elements to their designs, ask students to think about what the change will make the design look like from the top, side, bottom etc. Ask students to visualise first and then rotate their designs to observe the new view.
+When adding new shapes or elements to their designs, ask students to think about what the change will make the design look like from the top, side, bottom etc. Ask students to visualize first and then rotate their designs to observe the new view.
 Were they surprised?
-Did the design look the way they visualised?
+Did the design look the way they visualized?

 Ask students to make predictions while designing, by imagining how something might look and then testing it out.
 Eg. How will that shaped hat sit on my figure’s head?
 Will bigger wheels look more in proportion?

-Ask students to start with an existing design or model and visualise it as a different size.
-How much bigger or smaller are they thinking?
+Ask students to start with an existing design or model and visualize it as a different size.
+How are much bigger or smaller they thinking?
 Ask them to think about all the elements of their design.
 How big or small does each element look compare to the original design?
-Now ask students to use their visualisation to scale their design to a different size.
+Now ask students to use their visualization to scale their design to a different size.

 It is a good practice for students to imagine what something will look like in their 3D design before they take action.
 Encourage students to ‘take a photo’ in their mind of what they think it will look like before they add a shape, change a size etc.